Eric Dungey

 Eric Jay Paul Dungey (born June 12, 1996) is an American former professional football quarterback.
 He played college football for the Syracuse Orange.

-Early years
+Early life

 Dungey attended Lakeridge High School in Lake Oswego, Oregon.
 As a senior, he threw for 2395 yards and 22 touchdowns.
 He was a three-star recruit and committed to Syracuse University to play college football.

 College career

 Dungey played eight games in 2015, completing 105 of 176 passes for 1298 yards and 11 touchdowns.
 He suffered a concussion in game 3 of his freshman season.

 During his sophomore season in 2016, Dungey completed 230 of 355 passes for 2679 yards with 15 touchdowns in nine games before suffering a season-ending head injury.

 During his junior year in 2017, Dungey completed 225 of 377 passes for 2495 yards and 14 touchdowns in nine games.
 He threw for 276 yards and 3 touchdowns in an upset victory over No. 2 Clemson.
 He later suffered a season-ending leg injury against Florida State.

 During his senior year in 2018, he completed 226 of 371 passes for 2868 yards, 18 touchdowns, and nine interceptions.
 During the 2018 Camping World Bowl, he threw for 303 yards and a touchdown against West Virginia and won MVP.
 He broke a school record previously held by Ryan Nassib for most passing yards in a career during the bowl game.